 Sonoma County Vintners

 About

-Sonoma County Vintners (SCV) is the leading voice of Sonoma County wine, dedicated to raising awareness of Sonoma County as one of the world’s premier wine regions.
+Sonoma County Vintners (SCV) connects Sonoma County wine and the global marketplace for the sustainable growth and prosperity of our members and community.
 SCV represents over 250 wineries throughout the county.
-The organization actively promotes Sonoma County through educational programming; advocates for its members at local, state and federal levels; and contributes to the local communities through the Sonoma County Vintners Foundation.
-Sonoma County Wine Auction, its annual fundraiser, benefits nonprofit organizations throughout the region.
+The organization actively promotes Sonoma County and its world-class wineries through educational programming and marketing initiatives; advocates for its members at local, state and federal levels; and contributes to the local communities through the Sonoma County Vintners Foundation.
+Sonoma County Wine Celebration, its annual fundraiser, benefits nonprofit organizations throughout the region.

+Sonoma County Vintners